The Best Home Barista Espresso Machine & Grinder Setups

 I think it’s fair to say the Gaggia Classic is “the” original entry-level home barista espresso coffee machine.

-However what they produced was perhaps one of the first prosumer espresso coffee machines.
-Maybe not at the type of extent (and price) several people have in mind these days when using the prosumer or home barista terms, but the original classic was essentially a miniature version of a commercial espresso coffee machine.
+However what they produced was perhaps among the first prosumer espresso machines.
+Maybe not at the kind of degree (and price) lots of people have in mind these days when utilizing the prosumer or home barista terms, however the original classic was essentially a miniature version of a commercial espresso coffee machine.

 Over the years huge numbers of home baristas either started out with, or stuck with, a Gaggia Classic, and it developed an almost cult status.